Tiffany A. Johnson, Ph.D., CCC-A

 Department of Hearing and Speech, Intercampus Program in Communicative Disorders

-Following undergraduate study at Creighton University, Johnson completed her master's degree in 1995 at the University of Iowa.
-She worked as a clinical audiologist in Nebraska and Minnesota before serving on the University of Iowa faculty as a clinical assistant professor from 1997-1999.
+Johnson's academic and professional background includes earning an undergraduate degree from Creighton University in 1992 and a master's degree from the University of Iowa in 1995.
+She worked as a clinical audiologist in Nebraska and Minnesota before serving on the University of Iowa faculty as a clinical assistant professor from 1997 to 1999.
 Johnson earned her doctorate at the University of Iowa (2003) and completed her postdoctoral fellowship (2003-2006) at Boys Town National Research Hospital, Omaha, Neb.

 Johnson's research focuses on understanding how the human auditory system works in individuals with either normal or impaired auditory function.
 This work includes translational studies aimed at improving the identification and diagnosis of mild hearing loss in infants and young children.
 She is also investigating the impact of voluntary noise exposure on supra-threshold auditory function in individuals with normal behavioral thresholds.